White Fang 2: Myth of the White Wolf: Plot

-When Jack Conroy goes to San Francisco, he leaves his wolfdog White Fang with his friend, Henry Casey.
-The two immediately form a bond, but enter trouble when washed up on shore while sailing to bring their gold into town.
+Going to San Francisco, Jack Conroy leaves his wolfdog White Fang with his friend, Henry Casey.
+The two form a bond but find trouble when washed up on shore while sailing to bring their gold into town.

-Meanwhile, a local Native American chief, Moses Joseph, has a dream about White Fang and his niece Lily.
-He said that Lily will guide them to find the wolf from this dream, whom he believes will help save the starving tribe.
+Meanwhile, Native American chief Moses Joseph has a dream about White Fang and his niece Lily.
+He says that Lily will guide them to find the wolf, whom he believes will help save the starving tribe.
 Lily sails to the river and hears White Fang barking.
-She runs to find the source, and sees White Fang, but White Fang suddenly disappears, and Henry appears in his place, leading Lily to believe that the wolf had changed into Henry.
-She rescues Henry from and brings him back to her home.
-When Moses tells Henry that he is the wolf, Henry says he's not, and that the wolf was his friend, leading to laughter from the crowd.
-Meanwhile, back at the river, White Fang managed to save himself.
-As he makes his way through the wilderness to find Henry, White Fang finds a wolf pack that he follows for a short time.
-He ultimately decides not to join them, and continues his journey.
+She sees White Fang, who disappears.
+Henry appears in his place, leading Lily to believe that the wolf had changed into Henry.
+She rescues Henry and brings him back to her home.
+While making his way through the wilderness to find Henry, White Fang finds a wolf pack and follows it.
+However, he decides not to join them and continues his journey.

-Henry goes back to town and sees many hungry people, and Reverend Leland Drury explains the poor state the town is in.
-The same day, White Fang spots Lily's village, and when Lily sees him, she calls her uncle to show him that it was the wolf she'd seen by the river the day she found Henry.
-As Moses tries to get a closer look, White Fang is startled and runs away.